 Speak with Dr. Carole Burns, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

-Myopia Management Center At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.
+Myopia Management Clinic At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.

 - A: Myopia in childhood has been linked to serious, vision-threatening eye conditions like glaucoma and macular degeneration later in life.
 Furthermore, extreme myopia can progress to a stage known as degenerative myopia, which can result in significant loss of vision and even legal blindness.